richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

    b.
 AWS Greengrass (installed on a Raspberry PI 3B)
       Refer here on how to setup an RPI as an AWS Greengrass CORE https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html
+	  Once setuped, it can be started using the following command: cd /greengrass/ggc/core
+		sudo ./greengrassd start
    c.
 Mosquitto (configured w/TLS)

 2. MQTT w/o TLS